 - Use black, 12-point, Times New Roman as the font.

 - Don’t hit tab to indent paragraphs.
 In Word, select all of your text, then set indentation using Format > Paragraph.
 Under “Indentation” and by “Left,” type .5.
 Under “Special,” choose “First line” from the drop down menu.
 [Note: Nonfiction authors may opt for no indention, but if they do so they must use full paragraph breaks between every paragraph.]

 - The first paragraph of any chapter, after a subheader, or following a bulleted or numbered list shouldn’t be indented.

 - Use page breaks between chapters.
 In Word, place the cursor at the end of a chapter, then click “Insert > Break > Page Break” in Word’s menu.

 “It is perfectly okay to write garbage — as long as you edit brilliantly.” — C. J. Cherryh

 Set aside an hour or two to go through this list with your manuscript, but be careful about over-editing.
 You may start seeing unnecessary trees within your forest of words, but you don’t want to raze to the ground what you’ve toiled so hard to grow.

-There’s a middle path between exhausting yourself in a vain attempt for perfection and being too lazy to run spell check.
-Do yourself and your book a favor and self-edit, but be careful to not go overboard.
+A middle path exists between exhausting yourself in a vain attempt for perfection and being too lazy to run spell check.
+Do yourself and your book a favor and self-edit, but be careful not to go overboard.